 - The National Literacy Mission (NLM) defines literacy as acquiring the skills of reading, writing and arithmetic, and the ability to apply them in one's day-to-day life.
-Functional literacy implies - self-reliance in the 3 R's reading, writing and arithmetic. - awareness of the causes of deprivation, and the ability to move towards amelioration of one's condition by acquiring skills to

-- imbibing values such as national integration, conservation of the environment and women's equality. - 2.
-Some projects implemented by the government to increase literacy are: - A special program titled Improved Pace and Content Learning (IPCL), which provides basic education to people who lost the chance to receive formal education earlier. - 10,000 Anganwadi centers with 100% enrollment. - Policy of no-fail till Class 8 to prevent children from dropping out. - Midday meals in all schools with an eclectic menu for all days of the week. - No tuition fee in government colleges. - 3.
-However, challenges the are many. impoverishment, entrenched Extensive hierarchical social divisions, and the lack of correlation between educational attainment and job opportunities are often cited as hurdles.
+Functional literacy implies - self-reliance in the 3 R's reading, writing and arithmetic. - awareness of the causes of deprivation, and the ability to move towards amelioration of one's condition by acquiring skills to improve economic status and participating in the process of development. - imbibing values such as national integration, conservation of the environment and women's equality. - 2.
+Some projects implemented by the government to increase literacy are: - A special program titled Improved Pace and Content Learning (IPCL), which provides basic education to people who lost the chance to receive formal education earlier. - 10,000 Anganwadi centers with 100% enrollment. - Policy of no-fail till Class 8 to prevent children from dropping out. - Midday meals in all schools with an wideranging menu for all days of the week. - No tuition fee in government colleges. - 3.
+However, the challenges are many.
+Extensive impoverishment, entrenched hierarchical social divisions, and the lack of correlation between educational attainment and job opportunities are often cited as hurdles.
 Children from 'lower castes' are frequently denied school attendance and harassed when they do attend.
 In areas where there is no discrimination, poor funding and impoverished families mean that children often cannot afford textbooks.
 When children do get educated, jobs are not guaranteed and the only alternative is farming.
 This leads parents to question the investment of sending children to school in the first place.
 To incentivise students to attend, the government has announced a Rupee 1 per school day grant to poor children who show up at school.